DSLFoundry/mps-docxgen/README.md

    On each node in the descent, calls are made to docx4j to do the writing to the .docx file.
    You find these calls in the behavior aspect of the concepts in c.d.docx.
    After the descent, the c.d.docx root node is just dropped, thus completing the generation process.

+NB. a first run of the generator may take well over a minute, heating up the JVM.
+Subsequent runs are much faster, more like 1 second.

-##### Templates
+#### Templates

 When defining a generator targeting com.dslfoundry.docx, you may specify a template file.
 The template file may be any .docx file that you have prepared and stored in the templates folder (see below).
 When generation starts, the template file serves as a starting point
-- all settings of the template file are carried over
+- all settings of the template file are copied over
-- all style definitions of the template file are carried over
+- all style definitions of the template file are copied over
 - all content in the template file is copied over

-The generator looks for the template file in a folder named 'templates' in the same solution that contains the DocxDocument root node you want to generate from.
+The generator looks for the template file in a folder named 'templates.docx' in the same solution that contains the DocxDocument root node you want to generate from.
 In this way you can have different templates for different solutions.